 For Mac Users:

-3. In the next line, start typing your captions.
+- In the next line, start typing your captions.
 Generally, it’s best to limit your subtitles to 32 characters, with two lines for every caption, to avoid overwhelming the viewer.
 Also, nobody likes a cluttered screen.
+Many of these principles mirror best practices in website design, where clarity, spacing, and readability are essential to a good user experience.

 Congratulations!
 You can now upload closed captions to your videos.